You are here:

 - Step 10: Certifying official logs into CDX to certify the facility's pending TRI form submission

-New in RY 2012!
-EPA has developed a new certification component within the TRI-MEweb application that will allow a facility to prepare any reporting year TRI Form R/A and transition directly into the certification process without leaving the TRI-MEweb application.
+The certification component can be accessed from within the TRI-MEweb application.
 The user with a certifying official role will log into their CDX account (or create a new CDX account, if necessary) and open the TRI-MEweb application.
 Only CDX account users with a certifying official role will view the "Certify" tab on the TRI-MEweb "Welcome" page.
-All new certifiers are required to have signed Electronic Signature Agreement (ESA) for EPA approval before they can certify any pending submissions in CDX.
-The certifying official is the person designated to verify that transmitted data from their facility is correct and accurate.
+All new certifiers are required to have an approved Electronic Signature Agreement (ESA) and electronically sign a TRIFID Signature Agreement form before they can certify any pending submissions in CDX.
+The certifying official is the person designated to verify that transmitted data from their facility is correct and accurate before officially submitting it to EPA.
 TRI forms must be certified by the facility's certifying official to fulfill the TRI reporting requirements.

 Important!
 Uncertified electronic submissions created in TRI-MEweb will not be accepted as a submission meeting EPCRA section 313 reporting requirements.
 The absence of a certification will prevent the submission from being processed by EPA.
-Uncertified submissions will result in a Notice of Significant Error (NOSE) if they remain uncertified after the July 1st reporting deadline.
-A facility must respond to a Notice of Significant Error within 21 days of receipt.
-Failure to respond within the initial 21-day requirement could result in the issuance of a Notice of Noncompliance (NON).
-A Notice of Noncompliance is not included in a Facility Data Profile (FDP) and is mailed separately.
+Uncertified submissions may result in the issuance of a Notice of Noncompliance (NON).

-Upon the certifying official certifying that a facility's TRI form submission is valid and submitting the form to EPA, the preparer can view a receipt of their submitted data in the TRI-MEweb by first navigating to the "Prepare" tab, selecting the reporting year under the "Select Year" tab, choosing the appropriate facility from the "Select Facility" tab, and then selecting the chemical form in question from the "Select a Form" page.
-Next, the preparer must click the "eFDP" tab.
-The "eFDP" page in TRI-MEweb contains the past 5 years worth of eFDP reports organized by reporting year and chemical name.
+After the certifying official certifies that a facility's TRI form submission is valid and submits the form to EPA, the preparer can view a receipt of their submitted data by clicking the "eFDP" tab in TRI-MEweb.
+The "eFDP Viewer" page contains the past 5 years’ worth of eFDP reports organized by facility name, reporting year and chemical name.
 The eFDP report reflects only the most current active record in EPA's database.

-- Step 12: Automatic TRI form submission to EPA and the state where your facility is located
+- Step 12: TRI forms are automatically submitted to the state in which your facility is located

 Facilities that reside in a state participating in the TRI Data Exchange will have their TRI forms sent simultaneously to EPA and their state TRI representative via the Environmental Information Exchange Network.

-Facilities that reside in states not on the TRI Data Exchange will be able to have TRI-MEweb s to generate disk/CD submissions for their state.
-However, please note that EPA will not accept submissions generated of such media type.
+Facilities that reside in states not on the TRI Data Exchange will be able to have TRI-MEweb generate disk/CD submissions for their state.
+However, please note that EPA will not accept submissions of such media types.